Adjective-Object/csc321/a3/p5/README.md

-Actor image used: <actor name here>
+Actor image used: Daniel Radcliffe

+Image file should be saved locally.